Skip to main content

 }

-To publish your library to the local Maven repository on your system, run the publishToMavenLocal task.
+If you want to automate this process, you can publish the JVM version of your library and use it from the local unit test.
+For example, To publish your library to the local Maven repository on your system, run the publishToMavenLocal task.

 ./gradlew :your:project:publishToMavenLocal

 In the local repository which is located in ~/.m2, you will see that multiple artifacts including <project name> and <project name>-<JVM target name> are generated.
-To reference it, register the mavenLocal() repository and put the artifact name to implementation().
+To reference it, register the mavenLocal() repository and put the artifact name to runtimeOnly().

 repositories {